 These countries rarely outsource their own IT jobs unless it’s elsewhere on the Asian continent.
 Tech companies in Europe continue to outsource their own jobs to other European counties like Ukraine and Romania, with the latter being one of the fastest-growing economies in the EU.

-Along with the main reasons for outsourcing, like gaining access to a larger and cheaper pool of talent, there are also some defining reasons that companies would turn to the tech talent in Latin America over Asia or Eastern Europe.
+Along with the main reasons for outsourcing, like gaining access to a larger and cost-effective pool of talent, there are also some defining reasons that companies would turn to tech talent in Latin America over Asia or Eastern Europe.